usherlabs/documentation/docs/logstore/network/sdk/query-data.md

 - `streamDefinition` is an object containing the stream ID and partition that should be queried.
 - `input` is an object that defines the query options.
 It can be of type `QueryInput` and can have different forms like `QueryLast`, `QueryRange`, `QueryFrom`.
 - `onMessage` is an optional callback function for each message retrieved from the stream.
-- `options` is an optional object that can contain a property `verifyNetworkResponses` which is a boolean.
-[Read more about network verification here](./network-verification.md).

 Returns a Promise that resolves to a `LogStoreMessageStream` object, providing an alternative way of iterating through the messages.